 Remember that transitioning from waterfall to agile is a lengthy process, but in the end it improves your relationships with project stakeholders, including clients, as the work becomes more collaborative.
 Agile also improves your ability to track company efficiency, and it’s great for morale because collaborative teams show their work and receive feedback at the end of every sprint.

-Transitioning Clients to an Agile Process
+Transitioning Clients to Agile Methods

 Our clients tend to eventually love agile processes because they get to review deliverables and offer feedback at the end of every sprint.
 At first, however, managing a more collaborative process might be tricky.
 The time commitments required to execute successful agile projects can be initially daunting for some, especially if they’re used to waterfall practices, where deliverables are much fewer and further between without as many opportunities for input.